abruno06/IoT/ESP8266/README.md

 - boot.json
 - mcp230xx.py (if you plan to use MCP23017 as i2C extension). [original Author] (https://github.com/ShrimpingIt/micropython-mcp230xx) and [inspired by](https://github.com/adafruit/Adafruit_CircuitPython_MCP230xx)

+Due to the code size it need to be cross-compile using micropython process. the .mpy files are attached in the project for easy use but this is better to cross compile yourself

 ### boot.json sample

 ``` JSON